 Government revenue grants include funding body recurrent grants and other grants and are accounted for under the accrual model as permitted by FRS 102.
 Funding body recurrent grants are measured in line with best estimates for the period of what is receivable and depend on the particular income stream involved.
-Any under or over achievement for the Adult Skills Budget is ordinarily adjusted for and reflected in the level of recurrent grant recognised in the income and expenditure account, however for 19/20 only due to the Covid-19 pandemic both the ESFA and Combined Authorities have suspended the reconciliation process.
-16-18 classroom based funding is not normally subject to reconciliation and is therefore not subject to contract adjustments.
+Any under or over achievement for the Adult Skills Budget is ordinarily adjusted for and reflected in the level of recurrent grant recognised in the income and expenditure account.
+The final grant income is normally determined with the conclusion of the year end reconciliation process with the funding body following the year end, and the results of any funding audits.
+16-18 classroom-based funding is not normally subject to reconciliation and is therefore not subject to contract adjustments.